ahmetb/goodbye/README.md

     POLL_INTERVAL_SECS = 60*5

 You can adjust Twitter API polling interval as well, e.g. defaults to 5 minutes above.

-You can customize random goodbye messages by editing `messages.txt` by writing one message per line.
-Try to keep each message less than 110 characters.

-## Demo

-Try following me [`@ahmetalpbalkan`](http://twitter.com/ahmetalpbalkan) on Twitter and unfollow 10 minutes later (works only if I keep this program running).

 ## Author